-Project submissions for the Winter 2017 Round of UROP are NOW OPEN!
+Project submissions for the Summer 2017 Round of UROP are NOW OPEN!

 UROP is a paid employment scheme designed to give undergraduate students an early opportunity to experience real life in a research laboratory and gain insight into careers in biomedical research.
 Students undertake a project which is part of the research program of a biomedical research laboratory.
 They are supervised by a research scientist in a mentoring role and work alongside other research staff and students in the team.
 The project can be experimental and based in a laboratory, clinical, computational or mathematical/statistical.

 Students in the scheme are employed by the host laboratory as casual staff, at a rate approximately equivalent to universities’ HEW 2 level (~$34/hour).
 Students must work full-time during some or all of the vacation periods (recommended approx. 2 weeks during the winter recess and 4 weeks during the summer recess) and ~8 hours a week during semester.
 It is recommended to students that they work at least 1 full day (8 hours) or 2 half days (4 hours).